 The air compressor industry loves to use acronyms, especially when measuring airflow and air consumption.
-Two common acronyms, representing measurements, are ACFM and SCFM.
+Two common acronyms that represent airflow measurements are ACFM and SCFM.

-But what exactly does it mean when manufacturers use ACFM or SCFM to perform properly on the job site?
+But what does it mean when manufacturers use ACFM or SCFM to rate their air compressors’ output instead of CFM?
+Read on…

 What is ACFM?

-ACFM (Actual Cubic Feet per Minute) may have different definitions depending on the industry.
-VMAC defines ACFM as the true air mass flow given a certain set of real-life conditions.
-We will simulate a real life environment and then measure the CFM based on the actual output of air, resulting in ACFM.
+Actual Cubic Feet per Minute or ACFM has different definitions depending on the industry.
+As an air compressor manufacturer, VMAC defines ACFM as the true air mass flow given during a particular set of real-life conditions.
+We will simulate a real-life environment and then measure the CFM based on the actual output of air in that environment, resulting in ACFM.

-But ACFM is impacted by atmospheric conditions and the surrounding environments.
-For example, an air compressor on a mountain top is likely to have lower output than that same air compressor will have at ocean level.
+But ACFM can be tricky.
+It is impacted by atmospheric conditions and the surrounding environments, which means ACFM can vary between locations.
+For example, an air compressor on a mountain top is likely to have a lower output than that same air compressor will have at sea level.